-B. Inducing $\alpha = 1$ Magnification on 6-D Synthetic Data
+B. Inducing $\alpha = 1$ magnification on 6-dimensional synthetic data

-After demonstrating that negative magnification can be achieved on higher dimensional data, now, we show that $\alpha = 1$ can also be achieved by BDH, fairly accurately, on similar data. $\alpha = 1$ is a special case in that the heuristic conscience algorithm by DeSieno [6] is believed to achieve maximum entropy quantization, therefore, if we verify that, we can compare the properties of the SOM obtained by BDH magnification with an SOM obtained by conscience, to determine if the BDH realized $\alpha = 1$.
+After demonstrating that negative magnification can be achieved on higher-dimensional data, now we show that $\alpha = 1$ can also be achieved by BDH, fairly accurately, on similar data. $\alpha = 1$ is a special case in that the heuristic Conscience algorithm by DeSieno [6] is believed to achieve maximum entropy quantization, therefore, if we verify that, we can compare the properties of the SOM obtained by BDH magnification with an SOM obtained by Conscience, to determine if the BDH realized $\alpha = 1$.
 In addition, we can compare the entropies of the two maps.